soumyadipcsis/SamaTulyata4PLC/README.md

 # Ecclipse plugin
  Ecclipse plugin version is also uploaded howeever, it works on c language.

- # New version of equivalence checker has been uploaded for FM 2024.
+ # New version of equivalence checker
  The checker is written in Python.
-To run this code need to install Z# solver.
+To run this code need to install Z3 solver.
+Its for FM 2024 eavluation.